Rebecca Mark-Jusbasche: Personal life

-Mark was born Rebecca Sue Pulliam in Kirksville, Missouri, and grew up on a farm.
+Mark was born Rebecca Sue Pulliam in Kirksville, Missouri, and grew up on a pig farm.
 She attended William Jewell College in Liberty, Missouri, for two years.
 She then transferred to Baylor University in Waco, Texas, where she received a BA in psychology in 1976, and a master's degree in International Management in 1977.

-Pulliam began her career in Houston, Texas, at First City National Bank.
-She married Thomas Mark, and had twin sons; the couple later divorced.
+Mark began her career in Houston, Texas, at First City National Bank.
+She married Thomas Mark, and had twin sons, but the couple later divorced.
 In 1982, she joined an energy company called Continental Resources, which eventually became part of Enron.
 In 1988, Mark entered Harvard Business School while working part-time for Enron, and received an MBA in 1990.